Digitization in oil and gas industry

 Now assume that you are able to clearly weigh this decision across other fleets of assets constrained by reliability.
 If an operator is able to utilize data for driving just 1 percentage of improvement in the fleet reliability, then the impact can be measured in several millions of dollars/year.

 The oil and gas industry is at a critical juncture.
 Coping up with lower oil prices in a way that does not affect the future performance is a serious challenge, however, it is not the only one.
 The health-safety concerns and an aging workforce are all serious challenges that businesses need to address.

-The industrial internet revolution offers the tools for meeting the challenges in the industry and to effectively exploit the opportunities ahead.
+The industrial internet revolution offers the tools for meeting the challenges in the oil and gas industry and to effectively exploit the opportunities ahead.
 Digital solutions can provide substantial cost savings and improvements in the operations management, investment strategies, and asset management.